4 min read

 Supposing you're arriving around mid-morning and flying out around midnight, here are 12 tips for finding your ideal watering hole:

-- The locals will likely opportunistically prey on your lack of definitive purpose as you meander the streets.
-This is not always a bad thing.
+4. The locals will likely opportunistically prey on your lack of definitive purpose as you meander the streets.
+This isn't always a bad thing.
 Sometimes, this can be a gift, yet mostly, it's an invitation for them to make some cash by walking you to a friend's establishment or, worse, a fancy bar, which they understandably assume all Westerners want to visit.
 Here's where intuition is essential.
 If you see English anywhere, make tracks.

-- Similarly, if the bar is attached to a hotel, doesn't permit smoking inside, has Wi-Fi, and advertises any kind of "fusion" cuisine, run for the hills.
+5. Similarly, if the bar's attached to a hotel, doesn't permit smoking inside, has Wi-Fi, and advertises any kind of "fusion" cuisine, run for the hills.
 Your layover bar needs to be a cash-only bastion of locality, and feeling like you stick out is a good sign you're getting warmer.

 So, there you have it.
 If you stumble out of a smokey daytime drinking dungeon and into a taxi surrounded by illegible alphabets and unknown streets, you've successfully enjoyed your layover with style.